Your guide to your sexy boudoir shoot

 Hair and Makeup: Should you hire a professional for your boudoir photo shoot?

 If you're ever going to pamper yourself, now is the time to do it.
-You've done all the research to find the perfect boudoir photographer, bought new lingerie, and you've possibly rented out your ideal shoot location.
+You've done all the research to find the perfect boudoir photographer, purchased new lingerie, and you've possibly rented out your ideal shoot location.

-Choosing Lingerie & other boudoir photoshoot outfits
+Choosing Lingerie & other Boudoir Photoshoot outfits

-Boudoir shoots are meant to be sexy and sultry; whether you're going for the, I woke up like this look or the Victoria's Secret Vixen look.
+Boudoir shoots are meant to be sexy and sultry; whether you're going for the "I woke up like this" look or the Victoria's Secret Vixen look, you're going to want to do some research and find pieces that fit with your style, personality, and the mood you're going for.

-Keep that in mind, when choosing any lingerie, clothing, or cover-ups for your session.
-Lingerie should be form/curve-fitting and up-lifting.
-Think corsets, bodysuits, and matching separates that fit just right.
-If they're too small, the pieces will cut into your skin and create little bulges.
-Too big, and they won't do your body justice.
-You also want to be wearing lingerie or clothing that makes you feel like a million bucks, not just any old piece you bought in a different era, at a different weight, that has sat in your drawer for years.
-This will make a difference in how you feel about the outfit, which makes a difference in how you look while wearing it, and fabulous is the goal all around.
-Plus, how exciting is it to buy new lingerie?!
+When choosing what to bring, it could be anything from lingerie, clothing, beach cover-ups, a white button down shirt, robe, silky slip, cotton separates, just a sheet, body jewelry, and the list goes on.
+Lingerie should be form-fitting and up-lifting.
+Think corsets, bodysuits, and matching separates that fit just right so be sure to try them on.
+If they're too small, and especially when they're strappy, the edges will dig into your skin and create curves you don't necessarily care for.
+If they're too big, they wont hug your body the right way.
+You also want to be wearing something that makes you feel like a million bucks, not just any old piece you bought in a different era when your body was different than it is now.
+How you feel about the outfit will make an impact on how you feel when you're wearing it, and fabulous is the goal all around.
+Plus, how exciting is it to go shopping for new lingerie?!
+There's your permission-- go shopping, girl.

 1-3 days before your boudoir photoshoot